kurianbenoy/kurianbenoy-website/_posts/2022-05-30-malayalamtext-0.md

 - I feel SMC as an organization played a pivotal part in revolutionizing Malayalam computing and has strong community presence.
 They have made lot of work by creating fonts, helping in internationalization efforts, ...
-- People like [Santhosh Thottingal](https://thottingal.in/) and [Kavya Manohar](https://kavyamanohar.com/) has helped me a lot in my previous failed attempts\ to do [TTS with  deep learning in Malayalam](https://github.com/kurianbenoy/MTTS).
+- People like [Santhosh Thottingal](https://thottingal.in/) and [Kavya Manohar](https://kavyamanohar.com/) has helped me a lot in my previous failed attempt to [build TTS with  deep learning in Malayalam](https://github.com/kurianbenoy/MTTS).
 - Some of the open source projects made by SMC still survives like website of [Malayalam Speech Corpus](https://msc.smc.org.in/) which is impressive to me.

 I would like to thank the following people for all the support and motivation they have given me in starting this open source project in this occasion: